Long-ranged gates in quantum computation architectures with limited connectivity: Remote gates from entanglement

 Another example of a family of multi-qubit operations that can be realized using the present method is the family of Clifford operations $U$ acting on an arbitrary number $m$ of qubits \cite{rierasabat2024}.
 Therein, $m$ may even scale with the system size, i.e. $m$ need not be a constant.
 A Clifford operation is any unitary operation from the Clifford group, i.e. any unitary operation that can be obtained as a quantum circuit consisting of CNOT, Hadamard and Phase gates (where the Phase gate is a single-qubit gate mapping $|0\rangle$ to $|0\rangle$ and $|1\rangle$ to $i|1\rangle$, where $i$ is the imaginary unit.
 Via the Choi-Jamiolkowski isomorphism, there exists for each Clifford operation $U$ on $m$ qubits a corresponding $2m$-qubit state $|{{\psi }_{U}}\rangle $ that is - up to local unitary operations - equivalent to a graph state.
 The state $|{{\psi }_{U}}{{\rangle }_{AA'}}$ is defined as $U$ acting on system $A\acute{\ }$ (one half of the total system) of a maximally entangled state $\otimes _{j=1}^{m}|{{\phi }^{+}}{{\rangle }_{{{A}_{j}}A{{\text{ }\!\!\acute{\ }\!\!\text{ }}_{j}}}}$ with $|{{\phi }^{+}}\rangle =(|0\rangle |0\rangle +|1\rangle |1\rangle )/\sqrt{2}$.
 The state $|{{\psi }_{U}}\rangle $ allows one to implement the Clifford operation $U$ deterministically on an arbitrary input state of the data qubits.
 This is achieved by teleporting the data qubits through the state $|{{\psi }_{U}}\rangle $, i.e. by performing Bell measurements on each pair consisting of a data qubit $D_j$ and an associated auxiliary qubit $A_j$.
 Since the operation $U$ is Clifford, Pauli correction operations depending on the measurement outcomes can be performed, yielding a deterministic implementation of $U$.
 Finally, the output qubits (i.e. the qubits in subsystem $A\acute{\ }$) are swapped with the data qubits to restore the quantum state to its original position \cite{rierasabat2024}.

 Further, it is again noted that single-qubit operations can be applied directly to the data qubits in an arbitrary manner, so that additional gates can be realized by allowing the Clifford operations to be preceded and/or followed by single-qubit gates.
+We remark that in principle one could also implement single-qubit (Clifford) gates on data qubits via measurements performed on the auxiliary qubit that is entangled with the data qubit.
+However, we do not consider this possibility here, since (Pauli) correction operations need to be performed on the data qubits anyway, and it seems overly complicated to first entangle the data qubit with the auxiliary qubit, rather to perfrom a desired single-qubit unitary operation on the data qubit directly.